Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 I became manager of the horse farm in four months.

-Those people that came in work very hard to become what they their families are now and have the rights that they have now.
+Those people that came in work very hard to become what their families are now and have the rights that they have now.

-Those great grandchildren think they're um they're entitled.
+Those great-grandchildren think they're entitled.

 I don't understand.